Berkeley-Data/hpt/README.md

 ```
 export WANDB_API_KEY=<use your API key>
 export WANDB_ENTITY=cal-capstone
-export WANDB_PROJECT=RESISC_PT
+export WANDB_PROJECT=hpt
 #export WANDB_MODE=dryrun
 ```

 ## Verify Install
-Check installation by pretraining using mocov2, extracting the model weights, evaluating the representations, and then viewing the results on tensorboard or [wandb](https://wandb.ai/cal-capstone/RESISC_PT):
+Check installation by pretraining using mocov2, extracting the model weights, evaluating the representations, and then viewing the results on tensorboard or [wandb](https://wandb.ai/cal-capstone/hpt):

 ```
 cd OpenSelfSup